-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)

 |$6.08

-What is the Street Missing?
+What is the Street missing?

-Since Atkore is a superbly managed, growing, high quality business, it's natural to ask what the Street is missing.
+Since Atkore is a superbly managed, growing, high-quality business, it's natural to ask what the Street is missing.
 Based on my conversations with IR, Atkore under Tyco management used to experience huge fluctuations in EBITDA margins due to fluctuations of commodity prices, and on the cyclical fluctuations of the construction industry.
-It's my belief that this is STILL what is in many investors minds.
+It's my belief that this is STILL what is in many investors' minds.
 But if so, they are dead wrong.

-The latter is currently being demonstrated, because for the first time as a public company Atkore is facing a recession, with sales down 23% in CY Q2.
+The latter is currently being demonstrated, because, for the first time as a public company, Atkore is facing a recession, with sales down 23% in CY Q2.
 EBITDA margins are not down, however, because the business is fundamentally in a dominant position and can't easily be forced into price reductions.

 The former point has been well demonstrated over the past 5 years, during which commodity prices have had plenty of movement in both directions.
 The sell side is now increasingly on board with this, as is clear from the following exchange at the September 14 2020 RBC conference between RBC analyst Dean Dray and Atkore CEO Bill Waltz: